sk273/kaomoji-helper/README.md

 ## Getting Started

 Simply download the source code and load the unpacked extension in Chrome.
 Using the extension is simple -- just type the kaomoji's name or number in between two semicolons and the extension will turn it into a kaomoji.
+For instance, typing ";shrug;" will give you "¯\\_(ツ)_/¯"

 ## Known Issues